-Healthy Rice Crispy Treats Sweetened With Dates
+Healthy Rice Krispie Treats Sweetened With Dates

 Luckily, you can still have rice crispy treats without that bad stuff!
 These bars are held together with dates instead.
 So delicious!
 And you don’t have to feel bad about eating them.
 They’re basically a healthy snack instead of a dessert.
-And my kids LOVE them!

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure here.